uba/tathu/README.rst

 About
 =====
-TATHU is a Python package for tracking and analyzing life cycle of convective systems.
+TATHU is a Python package for tracking and analyzing the life cycle of convective systems.

 License
 =======